US plans new charges in 1988 Lockerbie airline bombing

 The attack, caused by a bomb packed into a suitcase, killed 259 people on the plane and 11 on the ground.

 In 1992, the U.N.
-Security Council imposed arms sales and air travel sanctions against Libya to prod Col. Muammar Gadhafi, the country’s leader, into surrendering the two suspects.
+Security Council imposed arms sales and air travel sanctions against Libya to prod Moammar Gadhafi, the country’s leader, into surrendering the two suspects.
 The sanctions were later lifted after Libya agreed to a $2.7 billion compensation deal with the victims’ families.

 One man — former Libyan intelligence official Abdel Baset al-Megrahi — was convicted in the Netherlands of the bombing, and a second Libyan suspect was acquitted of all charges.
 Al-Megrahi was given a life sentence, but Scottish authorities released him on humanitarian grounds in 2009 when he was diagnosed with prostate cancer.
 He later died in Tripoli.

-Note: This story has been corrected to show the Libyan leader’s name was Moammar, not Muammar.